TheBerkin/rant3/README.md

 <p align="center">
 <img src="http://i.imgur.com/cDFy2w7.png" alt="Rant logo"></img>
-<br/><b>Generating text has never been this simple.</b>
 </p>

-**Rant** is a language for adding rich variations to text.
-It writes what you don't want to, faster.
+##What is Rant?

+Rant is a language for adding rich variations to text.
+It combines a markup language with functional and imperative programming concepts to deliver a concise but powerful tool for procedurally generating text.
+The goal of Rant is to augment human creativity with the boundless potential of randomness, enabling content producers to consider their next idea as not just a concept, but a seed for countless possibilities.

 ###Features

-* Use dictionaries to add random words
+Some of the highlights of what Rant offers:

+* Recursive, branching choices with various selection strategies (random, ordered, locked...)
-* Flexible dictionary queries
+* Access to external dictionaries using queries
-* Random branching
-* Printing loops (repeaters) with optional separators
+* Word rhyming using pronunciation metadata
+* Synchronize sections of random output
-* Automatic capitalization modes
+* Automatic capitalization
-* Automatic indefinite articles (a/an)
+* Indefinite article (a/an) automation
-* Multiple outputs
+* Multiple outputs (channels)
+* Probability modifiers
+* Overwriting (targets)
+* Looping (repeaters)
-* Change existing output
+* Conditionals
+* List objects
 * Subroutines
-* Self-generating code (metapatterns)
 * Arithmetic
-* Control flow with flags and comparisons
-* Probability modifiers
-* Lists
 * *And much, much more...*

-###Examples
+##Examples

 **Generate ten random numbers between 1 and 50 and spell them out using US spelling conventions**
 ```